Collaboration Equilibrium in Federated Learning: Experiments

 \subsection{Hospital Collaboration}

-eICU~\cite{pollard2018eicu} is a clinical data set collecting the patients about their admissions to ICUs with hospital information.
+eICU~\citep{pollard2018eicu} is a clinical data set collecting the patients about their admissions to ICUs with hospital information.
 Each instance is a specific ICU stay.
-We follow the data pre-processing procedure in~\cite{sheikhalishahi2019benchmarking} and naturally treat different hospitals as local clients.
+We follow the data pre-processing procedure in~\citep{sheikhalishahi2019benchmarking} and naturally treat different hospitals as local clients.
 We conduct the task of predicting in-hospital mortality which is defined as the patient’s outcome at the hospital discharge.
 This is a binary classification task, where each data sample spans a 1-hour window.
-In this experiment, we select 5 hospitals with more patient samples (about 1000) $\left\{ I^{i} \right\}_{i=0}^{4}$ and 5 hospitals with less patient samples $\left\{ I^{i} \right\}_{i=5}^{9}$.
-Due to label imbalance (more than 90\% samples have negative labels), we use AUC to measure the utility for each client as in~\cite{sheikhalishahi2019benchmarking}.
-For all methods, we use the ANN as the network structure as in~\cite{sheikhalishahi2019benchmarking}.
+In this experiment, we select 5 hospitals with more patient samples (about 1000) $\left\{ I^{i} \right\}_{i=0}^{4}$ and 5 hospitals with less patient samples $\left\{ I^{i} \right\}_{i=5}^{9}$ (about 100).
+Due to label imbalance (more than 90\% samples have negative labels), we use AUC to measure the utility for each client as in~\citep{sheikhalishahi2019benchmarking}.
+We construct the hypernetwork by a 1-layer MLP for training the Pareto Front of all objectives.
+The target network is an ANN model following the work in ~\citep{sheikhalishahi2019benchmarking}.
+For a fair comparison, we also use the same ANN in~\citep{sheikhalishahi2019benchmarking} all baselines.

 The model AUC of each hospital is reported in Table~\ref{table:eicu}.
 Because of the lack of patient data for each hospital, Local achieves a relatively lower AUC compared to FedAve and SPO.
+For example, due to the severely insufficient data, the AUC of $I^{7}$ is very low (0.4), which indicates that there is a drastic shift between test distribution and training distribution.
 While patient populations vary substantially from hospital to hospital, SPO learns a personalized model for each hospital and outperforms FedAve from Table~\ref{table:eicu}.